 Label products as necessary

-Assuming that your family member is still capable of independence in the laundry ADLs, place labels on products that they will have access to.
-This will serve as a guide as to which products they can use.
+Assuming that your family member is still capable of independence in the laundry ADLs… place labels on products that they will have access to.
+This will serve as a guide on which products they can use.
 It is NOT safe to put chemicals in generic containers.
 Leave chemical products in their original containers.

 Throw away outdated chemicals

 Any product past the expiration date should be discarded as instructed on the label.
 This especially includes old medications, which are often kept in laundry areas.
 When replacing chemical products, get only what you need and resist the urge to “stock up.”

 Keep emergency numbers near the phone